jeqo/ak-docs/content/design/_index.md

 To avoid this, our protocol is built around a \"message set\" abstraction that naturally groups messages together.
-This allows network requests to group messages together and amortize the overhead of the network roundtrip rather than sending a single message at a time.
+This allows network requests to group messages together and amortize the overhead of the network round-trip rather than sending a single message at a time.
 The server in turn appends chunks of messages to its log in one go, and the consumer fetches large linear chunks at a time.